fsschneider/DeepOBS/docs/user_guide/overview.rst

 example of including a more sophisticated optimizer that can’t be described as a subclass of the TensorFlow or PyTorch optimizer API.

-In the API section, we described the :doc:`../api/tensorflow/runner/standardrunner` and :doc:`../api/pytorch/runner/standardrunner` in the :doc:`tutorial` we show an example of creating a run script for a new optimizer.
+In the API section, we describe the runner for :doc:`../api/tensorflow` and :doc:`../api/pytorch` and in the :doc:`tutorial` we show an example of creating a run script for a new optimizer.